HumanBrainProject/openMINDS/CONTRIBUTING.md

 You can also star the project to show us that you are using it.

-To get in contact with us, you can also reach us with openminds@ebrains.eu
+To get in contact with us, you can reach us with openminds@ebrains.eu